olm3ca/Pixelbook-Campfire/README.md

 6. Read this tutorial on [GetDroidTips](https://www.getdroidtips.com/install-chrome-os/) This is the method we will use, with a few customizations.
 	- Customization 1: No need for 60GB or 100GB partitions are described in the guide.
 See step 4 above - 30GB is plenty, but any additional disk space you allocate is entirely up to you.
 	- Customization 2: Use Brunch Unstable, see step 4.
-	- For this guide, we are using the [Recovery image from ChromeOS 86](https://dl.google.com/dl/edgedl/chromeos/recovery/chromeos_13421.99.0_eve_recovery_stable-channel_mp-v2.bin.zip).
+	- For this guide, we are using the Recovery image from ChromeOS 87 - download from [Cros Updates](https://cros-updates-serving.appspot.com) and scroll down to eve, then download version 87.
+Or, using this [direct link](https://dl.google.com/dl/edgedl/chromeos/recovery/chromeos_13505.111.0_eve_recovery_stable-channel_mp-v2.bin.zip).

 7. At this point, you should have the following ready:
 	- A bootable USB drive with Linux Mint ready to go